thosgood/this-weeks-finds/markdown/101-151/week105.md

 So we can think of O(0) as sitting inside O(1), which sits inside O(2), which sits inside O(3), which sits inside O(4), and so on!
 Let's do that.
-Then let's just take the *union* of all these guys, and we get\...
+Then let's just take the *union* of all these guys, and we get...
 O(∞)!
 This is the group of rotations, together with reflections, in infinite dimensions.

 (Now if you know your math, or you read ["Week 82"](#week82),